 A RAPID number may be quoted in the same situations as an address.
 For example, Ambulance, Couriers, Fire and Emergency New Zealand, Land Information New Zealand (LINZ), NZ Post, Police, Registrar of Electors, Spark, Stats NZ, and Trustpower may all understand RAPID numbers.

 How do I go about getting a RAPID number?

-To get a new RAPID number you will need to contact the Assets Management & Engineering Department of Council, phone 03 769 8611.
-Details you will need to have handy are:
+To get a RAPID number contact Council on 03 769 8611.
+Th details you need to provide are: